 This walk is almost entirely on a quiet road.
 Be alert to traffic and walk on the right.
-Be aware that there is a short section of high and exposed ground.
+Be aware that there is a short section of high ground near the start.
+Phone signal is usually available near or above the cattle grid at the top.